Burgerballs/FNF-W7Fix/README.md

 # W7Fix

-This is a version of Funkin that aims to improve the game while keeping the original feel
+This is a version of the Week 7 release Funkin' that aims to improve the game while keeping the original feel